aceirus/NUS_ISS_ITSS_Project_GameFace/README.md

 ## INSTALLATION

-`Download and the codes at Github Folder: GameFace_App`
+`Download and run the codes at Github Folder: GameFace_App`

 ---